 Complete any/all published prerequisites, or

-Provide Individualized Educational Plan documentation to the high school principal, citing that the student is exempt from this prerequisite.
+Provide Individualized Educational Plan document to the high school principal, citing that the student is exempt from this prerequisite.

 Students will score no less than 80% or equivalent score on an untimed, written Criterion Referenced Test (CRT).